vanillacowboy/maldonado-theme/README.md

 # Maldonado Theme

-## Purpose
-**Maldonado** is a free simple blog theme made with simplicity in mind.
+**Maldonado** is a free blog theme made with simplicity in mind.
 Just the basics pretty much.
 It's made for the awesome [Statamic](http://statamic.com/) CMS, so to use it in the wild you do need to [buy a license from their website](https://store.statamic.com/).

 The **Maldonado** theme would work nicely as a simple journal/blog or maybe a small website and it's easily customized if you know your way around SASS and HTML (and Statamic).